 Don’t groan.
 Financial health is as important as your physical health when it comes to preparedness.
 Not only do you need the means to build your food storage and emergency stockpile in a manner that doesn’t break the bank, you need to be prepared for financial emergencies, too!
 Losing a job can be devastating to so many families.
 Or simply wanting to move away from a dangerous position to a home that offers you more stability and safety – if you have bad credit, that can make things so much harder!

 I loved using Dave Ramsey when our family began to work at repairing our bad financial habits and create better ones.
 There are plenty of other financial helpers out there, but I found him to be solid in theory.
 We don’t use cash envelopes the way he does because we find we don’t like walking around with that much cash on us, but we do use a system we’ve devised for us to help move that money where it needs to be when it needs to be that works the same.
 Quicken Books is also a good way to keep track of your finances.
+Earning passive revenue is also a great way to prepare for an emergency.
+Capitalize on other’s spending habits by having them sign up for the Vital Card.
+You can earn rewards for other people’s spending while building up credit.

 Also important is creating a budget to help you purchase stockpile items for your home.
 I use a meal plan to help build my food storage, we have a budget for emergency items (like ammunition and new tools/supplies), and a plan on how we will purchase them over the long term.